UK Queen Consort Camilla pulls out of event with COVID | Health

 - United Kingdom

-Britain's Queen Consort Camilla was forced to pull out of another engagement on Wednesday as she continues her recovery from COVID-19, PA Media said citing Buckingham Palace.
+Britain's Queen Consort Camilla was forced to pull out of another engagement on Wednesday as she continues her recovery from COVID-19, Buckingham Palace said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)